The rumour mill: SS United States set to depart Philadelphia on October 25

 For nearly three decades, the massive liner has etched an elegant shadow upon the Delaware River, a towering reminder of American ingenuity and history.
 Its presence has become part of the city’s fabric, symbolising both the potential for restoration and the echoes of America’s golden age.

-There will come a point where the ship disappears over the horizon, and that moment will represent more than just the physical loss of an iconic monument, but also the dashed hopes of those who dreamed of its revival as a museum or community space.
+There will come a point when the ship disappears over the horizon, and that moment will represent more than just the physical loss of an iconic monument, but also the dashed hopes of those who dreamed of its revival as a museum or community space.
 The potential to revitalise a part of Philadelphia’s waterfront, create jobs, and breathe life into the ship will ultimately feel lost as well.

 Why the SS United States came to Philly

 The American Navy kept the liner as a reserve military vessel, but that mantra didn’t last long.
-Towed between different locations, although fully intact with her fixtures and fittings, the ground-breaking ship didn’t seem to fit with the times or economic plans.
-Eventually, the ship’s interiors were stripped out and sold at auction, before she was towed across the North Atlantic to Ukraine; where all asbestos was removed prior to shipment home.
+Towed between different locations, although fully intact with her fixtures and fittings, the ground-breaking leviathan didn’t seem to fit with the times nor America's economic plans.

 Faded paint and surface rust has given way to dilapidation and abuse, from vandalism and burglaries, to the basis of Penn Warehousing’s recent court battle.
 Y’know, the one that’s basically summoned the ship’s death warrant.